pulumi/pulumi/docs/design/packages.md

 # Coconut Package Metadata (CocoPack)

 This document describes the overall concepts, capabilities, and serialization format for CocoPack.
 It also describes the intermediate language (IL) and type system for CocoPack, something we refer to as CocoIL.

 ## Overview

-Each CocoPack file is called a CocoPack and contains four things:
+Each package is serialized using the CocoPack format and contains four things:

 * Package metadata.
 * Symbol names and tokens.
 * Module, type, function, and variable definitions.
 * Data and computations encoded in an intermediate language (IL).

-The metadata section describes attributes about the overall CocoPack, like its name and version.
+The metadata section describes attributes about the overall CocoPack, like its name and dependencies.

 All data and computations are fully bound to types, and ready for interpretation/execution.
 Higher level CocoLang language compilers are responsible for performing this binding, and encoding the results.
 Those results are symbol names and tokens that are registered and available for lookup within any given CocoPack.
-These symbols provide a quick, and binding logic-free, way of resolving any bound node to its target abstraction (module, type, or function).
+These symbols provide a quick, and binding-logic-free, way of resolving any bound node to its target abstraction (module, type, or function).
 From there, any data or computations associated with those abstractions may be retrieved thanks to the definitions.

 Coconut's type system was designed to be supported by a broad cross-section of modern programming languages.
 That said,